apache/yunikorn-site/docs/design/foreign_pod_tracking.md

 ## Introduction

-Currently, we only know about pods in the scheduler core which have been scheduled by Yunikorn.
+Currently, we only know about pods in the scheduler core which have been scheduled by YuniKorn.
 Resource calculation which decides whether a pod fits a node or not depends on a field called `occupiedResources`.
 This is first calculated in the shim then sent to the core.

 This is not ideal for a couple of reasons:
 1. Pod count is not maintained
-2. The state dump and UI only contain Yunikorn pods
+2. The state dump and UI only contain YuniKorn pods
 3. The occupied field is not relevant inside the shim, only in the core

 If we have issues regarding available resources, it’s very difficult to figure out what happened.
 With adequate logging and proper pod tracking, troubleshooting is easier.